listy-is/RecipeKit/README.md

 <a href="https://listy.is/download/android"><img src="https://listy.is/index/badge-googleplay.png"  height="48"></a>
 </p>

-This public GitHub repository contains the list of recipes manages by the app and allows you to collaborate and integrate new content providers for Lisy using our guides and tools.
+This public GitHub repository contains the recipes that enable the app to load information from different internet sources, this code is **open** and allows you to collaborate and integrate new content providers for Lisy using our guides and tools.

 ## About

-This RecipeKit is a step based system for dynamic scrapping that guides the clients in the process of extracting information from different webpages in order to obtain information to enrich your content in Listy.
+This RecipeKit is a step based system for dynamic scrapping that guides the App in the process of extracting information from different webpages to enrich your content in Listy.

-This proposal is based on Selenium IDE, the web testing tool, and uses some of its [commands](https://docs.seleniumhq.org/selenium-ide/docs/en/api/commands/).
+This proposal is based on *Selenium IDE*, the web testing tool, and uses some of its commands.

 ### Understanding Recipes in Listy

-In Listy, a recipe is a step-by-step process that enables the app to extract relevant information of a particular type from various websites or online sources.
+In Listy, a recipe is a step-by-step process that enables the app to extract relevant information of a particular type from any websites.
 These recipes guide the app to obtain the desired data and seamlessly add it to your lists, making the process automated and effortless.

 This GitHub repository contains folders that categorize different types of content, such as movies, anime, books, beers, and more.
-Within each folder, you'll find JSON files, which represent individual recipes for extracting information of the corresponding type from a specific online source or webpage.
+Within each folder, you'll find JSON files, which represent individual recipes for extracting information of the corresponding type from a specific online resource.
 For instance, the "Movies" folder may include recipes for popular websites like IMDb, TMDb, and Filmaffinity.

 ### How do Recipes work?

-Recipes in Listy are comprised of a series of commands that allow the app to extract information from specific websites or internet sources.
+Recipes in Listy are comprised of a series of commands that allow the app to extract the information.
 These instructions guide the app in navigating to a website, identifying and clicking specific elements, and extracting relevant text to add to your lists.
 With these recipes in place, adding new items to your list is a simple and streamlined process, as the app automatically gathers the necessary information without you having to manually search multiple websites.

 ## Contributing